FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos Analysis.md

 This is evidence of the malicious document exploiting a vulnerability in Microsoft’s Equation Editor (CVE-2017-11882).

-From using Burp to proxy the traffic we can see that the exploit downloads the payload from the following location:
+Using Burp to proxy the traffic we can see that the exploit downloads the payload from the following location:

 _hxxp://aervoes.com/css/viccx[.]exe_